Inflation in theories with broken diffeomorphisms: DYNAMICAL SYSTEM ANALYSIS

 This behavior completely agrees with the numerical results in the bottom right panel of figure \ref{fig:panels}, where we appreciate a linear growth at late times for $\eta$, independently of $\alpha$.

 All of this information gives us a better understanding of the numerical solution for this model.
 We remark that the results truly separate two distinct limiting regimes: at early times, the standard friction term $H$ governs the EoM \eqref{eq:ODEeom}, but then $H_Y$ becomes dominant and rules the post-inflationary phase.
+Notice that we are not addressing here the study of a plausible reheating phase.
+Such a study would entail a detailed analysis of the possible couplings of the inflaton field to the Diff fields.